 “Discovering the deep mantle origin means that the material in these diamonds undergoes a remarkable journey.
-We believe that the boron, which give the Hope diamond it’s characteristic blue color, originates from the bottom of the oceans.
-From there, plate tectonics drags it hundreds of kilometers down into the mantle, where it can be incorporated into diamond.
+We believe that the boron, which gives the Hope diamond its characteristic blue color, originates from the bottom of the oceans.
+From there, plate tectonics drags it hundreds of kilometers down into the mantle, where it can be incorporated into the diamond.
 It shows that there is a gigantic recycling route that brings elements from Earth’s surface down into the Earth, and then occasionally returns beautiful diamonds to the surface, as passengers in volcanic eruptions.”

 Commenting, Dr Jeff Post, Curator-in-Charge of Gems and Minerals at the Smithsonian’s National Museum of Natural History, said “This fascinating work confirms that the Hope Diamond is extraordinary and special, and truly one of Earth’s rarest objects.”

 Dr Christopher Beyer, of the Ruhr University, Bochum, Germany commented: “The discovery of remnants of bridgmanite break-down products in large gem-quality diamonds shows that inclusions in diamonds are capsules which come to us from otherwise inaccessible deep Earth.
 In addition, the unique signature of boron in type IIb diamonds supports the theory of whole mantle convection with subducting slabs descending into Earth’s lower mantle.
 Diamonds crystallize from a fluid, so further studies are now needed to track down the fluid composition and the conditions that facilitate the growth of these rare large diamonds.”